-The Port strongly supports efforts by To the extent development partners to secure can commit other outside funding or financing resources to offset or subsidize the cost of public-oriented uses and public trust benefits, where possible.

-provided in the project, this is strongly supported and encouraged.
-In addition, the success of such These projects is also relyiant upon lease terms that allow enough time for the project to pay off are sufficient to (amortize) the costs of investment necessary to support repair, seismic strengthening, and other improvements necessary to achieve project objectives.
+The Port strongly supports efforts by development partners to secure other outside funding or financing to offset or subsidize the cost of public-oriented uses and public trust benefits in projects, where possible.
+These projects will rely on lease terms that allow enough time for the project to pay off (amortize) the costs of repair, seismic strengthening, and other improvements necessary to achieve project objectives.